 We have incurred significant net losses in each reporting period since our inception, have not generated any revenue to date and have financed our operations principally through issuances of our common stock, including in our initial public offering (IPO), and private placements of our convertible preferred stock.
-Our consolidated net loss was \$64.9 million for the six months ended June 30, 2023, and as of June 30, 2023, we had an accumulated deficit of \$324.2 million.
+Our consolidated net loss was \$95.6 million for the nine months ended September 30, 2023, and as of September 30, 2023, we had an accumulated deficit of \$355.0 million.
 We are still in the early stages of development of our product candidates.
 We have initiated our first two clinical trials for exarafenib and KIN-3248 and commenced dosing in humans in each clinical trial.
-However, we have not yet completed any clinical trials.
-As a result, we expect that it will be several years, if ever, before we have a commercialized product and generate revenue from product sales.
+However, we have not yet completed any clinical trials, and we are pursuing strategic alternatives for our exarafenib monotherapy and KIN-3248 programs under the Strategic Plan.
+As a result, we may never develop a commercialized product and generate revenue from product sales.
 Even if we succeed in receiving marketing approval for and commercializing one or more of our product candidates, we expect that we will continue to incur substantial research and development and other expenses in order to discover, develop and market additional potential products.

-We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
+We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter such that a period-to-period comparison of our results of operations may not be a good indication of our future performance.
 The size of our future net losses will depend, in part, on the rate of future growth of our expenses and our ability to generate revenue.
 Our prior losses and expected future losses have had and will continue to have an adverse effect on our working capital, our ability to fund the development of our product candidates and our ability to achieve and maintain profitability and the performance of our stock.